HORNET-Storage/gitnestr-electron-sdk/README.md

 ### Git Bridge Packages

-1. `@gitnestr/electron-git-bridge`: Runs in the main process, handles filesystem access for Git repositories
+1. `@GitNestr/electron-git-bridge`: Runs in the main process, handles filesystem access for Git repositories
-2. `@gitnestr/browser-git-bridge`: Runs in the renderer process, manages in-memory filesystem for Git repositories
+2. `@GitNestr/browser-git-bridge`: Runs in the renderer process, manages in-memory filesystem for Git repositories

-### Gitnestr Bridge Packages
+### GitNestr Bridge Packages

-3. `@gitnestr/electron-gitnestr-bridge`: Runs in the main process, interfaces with the gitnestr CLI
+3. `@GitNestr/electron-GitNestr-bridge`: Runs in the main process, interfaces with the GitNestr CLI
-4. `@gitnestr/browser-gitnestr-bridge`: Runs in the renderer process, communicates with the main process via IPC
+4. `@GitNestr/browser-GitNestr-bridge`: Runs in the renderer process, communicates with the main process via IPC

 ## Usage